c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 **Result:** [(*reveal C01*)](/challenge/?utm_source=blog&utm_medium=blog&utm_content=recent#c01)

-# You wrote your DSC config, now what ?
+# DSC Confuguration phases

-Now let's talk about the pases that your configuration will go  through, this is very important to understand.
+Let's talk about the phases your configuration named `Europa` will go through, this is very important to understand.
+So grab a cup of coffee or tea and let's dive in.